cloudfoundry/garden-runc-release/docs/opsguide.md

 Inside this directory are named pipes (FIFOs) representing the stdin/out/err streams, a pipe named ‘exit’ which remains open while the process is open and then is closed when it exits and a named pipe named ‘winsz’ which is used to communicate window size change events to the running process.
 These files are connected to the container process by the `dadoo` helper executable (described below), allowing guardian to re-connect to the process’s streams and wait for the process to exit even after restarting.

+#### Partially-unshared processes

+Many container processes share everything with other processes in the same container.
+At the runC level, these are also modelled as processes "inside" a container, and can be listed using `runc ps`.
+However, using the fields `Image` or `OverrideContainerLimits` on a `ProcessSpec`, processes that do not share everything with other processes in the same container can be created.

+At the runC level, these "partially unshared" Garden processes are not runC processes, but runC containers.
+This separate container will still share many of its resources with the initial runC container that was created when we created the Garden container that this process is a member of.

+Like the other runC containers, these process containers also have a bundle directory.
+It is located in `$depot_dir/$outer_container_handle/processes/$inner_container_dir/` and is a combination of the `Container subdirectories` and the `Process subdirectories` described above.
+The directory contains a `config.json` which describes the "inner container" that is going to be created when calling `runc run -d` and also the pipes and `pidfile` of the process that is going to run in that container.

+The newly created container can be seen by running `runc list`, and all container-related operations apply to it as usual.
+Using its id, you can get information about the partially-unshared process through `runc ps <id>`.

 ### The Graph

 The graph stores the filesystem layers which make up the root filesystem images for containers.
 In the case of docker images these are downloaded from a remote docker registry.
 In the case of "preloaded" root filesystems these are imported from a path on disk.